Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Wilson College was 13:1: that means 13 students per one teacher, which is considered a good ratio.
-This school has recently reported to have 55 faculty members.
-This number included 38 male and 75 female faculty members.
+According to the most recent data, the student-faculty ratio at Wilson College was 12:1: that means 12 students per one teacher, which is considered a good ratio.
+According to the most recent information, there are 124 teachers at this school.
+Out of that number, there were 42 male and 82 female faculty members.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Wilson College.

 Student Population Diversity Graph